Notable People

 Kremer's career has not followed a superstar script, and that is part of why he is interesting.
 He is not famous for overwhelming velocity or tabloid-sized celebrity.
 He built value by sticking in a major league rotation, absorbing innings, and looking like a legitimate starter on a club that spent years trying to become serious again.

-That is the kind of normalcy Jewish baseball visibility often needs most.
+That is the kind of normalcy Jewish baseball visibility often needs most: a player whose Jewish and Israeli ties are visible, but whose credibility still comes from getting major-league hitters out.

-The war story was real, but it was not the whole story
+The war story mattered, but it was one chapter

 The Orioles' official October 2023 coverage of Kremer's ALDS start against Texas captured the emotional intensity of that week.
 He had family in Israel, he was processing national trauma, and he was also being asked to start the biggest game of his life.
 The piece mattered because it showed the clubhouse rallying around him and because it translated a distant crisis into a sports setting American fans could immediately understand.